 - Medical Payments: MedPay is optional coverage that could pay for medical expenses, co-pays, deductibles, and funeral expenses, among others.
 These are generally payable even if you are at fault for the crash.
 MedPay does not cover injuries to other people, only the policyholder and any occupants in the covered vehicle.

 - Uninsured/Underinsured Motorist (UM/UIM): If the at-fault driver is uninsured or does not carry enough insurance to cover the costs stemming from an accident, you may be unable to recover the full amount of compensation you need after a serious crash.
 Having UM/UIM on your policy can help with these leftover costs.
 You’re not required to purchase UM/UIM coverage, but all insurance carriers must offer it to you.
-At The Champion Firm, P.C., we highly recommend UM/UIM to drivers in Georgia.
+At The Champion Firm, Personal Injury Attorneys, P.C., we highly recommend UM/UIM to drivers in Georgia.